mattsteadman/SICP/notes/Notes for 1.1.md

     (not <e>)

 Note that we make the distinction between special forms and procedures.
-Both are a kind of operator, but special forms cannot be modeled with any of the procedure models that we will come up with. "and" and "or" are special forms rather than procedures, whereas "not" is a procedure.
+Both are a kind of operator, but special forms cannot be modeled with any of the procedure models that we will come up with. `and` and `or` are special forms rather than procedures, whereas `not` is a procedure.

 **1.1.7 Example: Square Roots by Newton's Method**